Anti Bribery Policy

 A relevant function or activity includes public, state or business activities or any activity performed in the course of a person’s employment, or on behalf of another organisation or individual, where the person performing that activity is expected to perform it in good faith, impartially, or in accordance with a position of trust.

-• an employee or associated person acting for, or on behalf of, the Company offers, promises, gives, requests, receives or agrees to receive bribes; or
+• an employee or associated person acting for, or on behalf of, our organisation offers, promises, gives, requests, receives or agrees to receive bribes; or

-• an employee or associated person acting for, or on behalf of, the Company offers, promises or gives a bribe to a foreign public official with the intention of influencing that official in the performance of their duties (where local law does not permit or require such influence); and
+• an employee or associated person acting for, or on behalf of, our organisation offers, promises or gives a bribe to a foreign public official with the intention of influencing that official in the performance of their duties (where local law does not permit or require such influence); and

-• the Company does not have the defence that it has adequate procedures in place to prevent bribery by its employees or associated persons.
+• our organisation does not have the defence that it has adequate procedures in place to prevent bribery by its employees or associated persons

 What is prohibited?